alphalemon/alphalemon-docs/add-custom-block.rst

         [...]
     }

-To check if everything is right, open AlphaLemonCMS in your browser, enter in **Edit mode**, right click on a block and verify that the **Fancy block** entry has been added to **Add** menu.
+To check if everything works fine, open AlphaLemonCMS in your browser, enter in **Edit mode**, right click on a block and verify that the **Fancy block** entry has been added to **Add** menu.